With massive budgets hitting the School District of Philadelphia, school parents have rallied to raise money for basics—. Spending is frozen, and .

 It's hard to avoid noticing the discrepancies between the two school districts, but what's to be done?

-In a Patch opinion piece last year, Mt.
-Airy resident Catherine Collins seriously weighed the possibility of suburban living.
+In a Patch opinion piece last year, the possibility of suburban living.

 "Well, there's just no getting around the fact that the suburban public schools are better funded, and more money often translates into more and better stuff.
 More extracurricular activities, nicer facilities, fine and performing arts programs, foreign languages, sports, well-stocked libraries staffed with librarians, gifted support, and, as much as it pains me, better standardized test scores.